TouK/nussknacker/docs/DesigningProcesses.md

 Disabled has logical value.
-If is checked, expression is't evaluated, and returns value `true`.
+If is checked, expression isn't evaluated, and returns value `true`.
 ### Flow
 Has input and one or two outputs.